gradle/community/docs/events/gsoc/2025/configuration-cache-and-lock-contention.md

 * **Problem**: The plugin's main task contained multiple Configuration Cache violations by accessing the `Project` object during the execution phase.
 Specifically, it used `project.projectDir` to resolve file paths and `project.logger` for logging messages.

 * **Approach to Fix**: A two-part fix was implemented to decouple the task from the `Project` model:
-    1. The `project.projectDir` access was resolved by adding a new lazy **`@Input`** property to the task.
+    1. The `project.projectDir` access was resolved by adding a new lazy **`@Internal`** property to the task.
 This property is populated safely during the configuration phase and then read by the task at execution time.
     2. The `project.logger` calls were replaced by using the task's own **built-in logger** (`getLogger()`), which is the cache-compatible way to handle logging within a task.

 * **Pull Requests**: [#12](https://github.com/hyperether/compose-multiplatform-localize/pull/12), [#13](https://github.com/hyperether/compose-multiplatform-localize/pull/13)